smmehmedkhan/blogify/DEVLOG.md

 ---

+## 📅 2025-07-26 – masonry layout for all blogs card

+- **Issue**: Simple grid-box/grid-layout isn't working for dynamically rendered blogs card.
+- **Diagnosis**: Blogs card has images, tags & senitize-html, which are rendered dynamically.
+So blogs card height/width are different from each other.
+These break normal grid-layout.
+- **Fix**: Made a custom masonry-layout using vanilla js.
+It calculate container height/width dynamically and adjust cards to fit in wrapper container.

+---

 ## 📅 2025-07-03 – route order matters

 - **Issue**: '/user/dashboard' route get hanging on every request after adding two new routes path in user routes file.